Gift of LifeSurrogacy Agency

 What to Expect

-After meeting with our staff and determining you’d be an ideal surrogate through the intake and medical screening, the matching process begins.
+After meeting with our staff and determining you would be an ideal surrogate through the intake and medical screening, the matching process begins.
 Review our step-by-step process to get a better idea of what it’s like to be a surrogate:

 Our team will present you with potential intended parents (whether an individual or couple) based off your matching criteria.
 You will have the ability to select for whom you’d like to be a carrier.

 You will meet your potential match either in person or via a video conference call.
 At this time it will be determined if all parties agree with the match and choose to proceed.

 Once your match is finalized, legal contracts will be created for all parties to review and sign.

 The medical process starts, which includes the IVF process.
 Medication and potential embryo transfer dates will be scheduled, and you’ll continue to work closely with the IVF clinic, doctors and Gift of Life Surrogacy Director during this time.

 The most exciting step for most surrogates is finding out you are pregnant!
 The next few weeks will consist of ultrasounds and other medical testing as needed.

 The remainder of your pregnancy will be similar to your own previous pregnancy experience, with visits to your OBGYN and with Gift of Life.
 The intended parents will most likely accompany you to as many doctors visits as they are able to in order to experience the growth and, eventually, the birth of their baby.